jwood000/algos/README.md

 # DO NOT USE!!!

-This package is no longer active as it has been split into two different packages: algosRcpp and bigIntegerAlgos.
+This package is no longer active as it has been split into two different packages: RcppAlgos and bigIntegerAlgos.